Prospective Graduate Students

 General Tips for the PhD Application Process

-• Find out if the professor is likely to be accepting students in the next application cycle.
-Not everyone has room in their lab and programs might limit the number of professors who are able to accept a student in each cycle.
+- Find out if the professor is likely to be accepting students in the next application cycle.
+Not everyone has room in their lab and sometimes programs limit the number of professors who are able to accept a student in each cycle.
 This might be information found on their websites, or this is something you could directly email a professor to ask.

-• Tailor your personal statements.
-This usually involves changing one or two paragraphs out of the whole statement for each application.
+- Tailor your personal statements.
+If you have targeted your applications appropriately (i.e., the professors to whom you are applying are in similar fields), this usually involves changing one or two paragraphs out of the whole statement for each application.
 For application to the HDCLS program at UT, you should mention at least two professors whom you would be interested in working with.

 Below are some other resources that provide tips for applying: